 Are you getting ready for an incredible trip to Costa Rica?
 Here are some travel tips that I’ve picked up over the many years I have been traveling back and forth to this beautiful country!

 This is a pretty lengthy and robust article as I wanted to be thorough with what I’ve learned over the years and be able to share it with everyone.
 I have the tips organized by categories, so feel free find the category the most important for you in case there’s anything in particular that you’re looking for.

-Limit the amount of electronics that you bring.
+Limit the amount of electronics.